1. Home

 Updated

-how much to feed a kitten: kitten pink food bowl
+how much to feed a kitten: pet parent feeding wet food to kitten

-You have to keep reevaluating how much food you’re giving your kitten, but the effort is worthwhile.
-Feeding your kitten the right amount of food is one of the best ways you can help then grow up to be a healthy and happy adult cat.
+Feeding your kitten the right amount of food is one of the best ways you can help them grow up to be a healthy and happy adult cat.
+Here’s how.

 Age and size are the primary factors that affect how much to feed a kitten.